codereport/codereport.github.io/_posts/2020-09-20-CppCon2020TripReport.md

 I finished writing this trip report without this section.
 Upon reviewing it, I realized that the overwhelming majority of the speakers mentioned in my blog were male.
 I was curious if this was my bias, and so I went and tallied up the talks with a female speaker - the total came to **6.9% (6/87)**.
 From now on, I will highlight some aspect of diversity in all of my Trip Reports - in hopes that we can track improvement over time.

 I should also mention that I slipped up at the beginning of my talk when I said "I hope you **guys** have enjoyed the conference just as much as I have."
 I do my best to avoid referring to groups of people as guys but I failed on this occasion (and others).
-I apologize if I offended anyone - it was unintentional and I will continue to do my best not too.
+I apologize if I offended anyone - it was unintentional and I will continue to do my best not to.

 ## Overall Thoughts